emcf/thepipe/README.md

 python thepipe.py path/to/directory --limit 100000
 ```

-This command will process all supported files within the specified directory, compressing any information over the token limit if necessary, and outputting the result to a folder.
+This command will process all supported files within the specified directory, compressing any information over the token limit if necessary, and outputting the resulting prompt and images to a folder.

 Arguments are:
 - The input source (required): can be a file path, a URL, or a directory path.